All Episodes

 Joe Concha in for Sean Hannity.

-The book once again, you can pre-order it now.
+The book, once again, you can pre-order it now.

-The greatest comeback ever inside Trump's big, beautiful campaign.
+The greatest comeback ever inside Trump's big, beautiful campaign, unburdened by what has been.

 Get it?

-Anyway, uh, this is interesting uh and disturbing.
+Anyway, this is interesting and disturbing.

 And again, there are no coincidences.

-Uh, I think Freud said that once.
+I think Freud said that once.

 The suspects in yesterday's attacks on Bourbon Street in New Orleans and Trump Tower in Las Vegas both served at Fort Bragg.

-We know that.
+Okay, we know that.

 Ryan Ruth visited that military base a hundred times before attempting to take Donald Trump's life.

-Now remember, he was the second assassin who had the sniper's nest.
+Now, remember, he was the second assassin who had the sniper's nest.

-Remember that at Trump International, uh down near Mar-a-Lago, and without a Secret Service agent spotting him in the bushes, he probably would have taken Trump out because there's no cover.
+And without a Secret Service agent spotting him in the bushes, he probably would have taken Trump out because there's no cover.

 He had a clear shot right on a green.